Skip to main content

 This program includes members completing an online course and attending an in-person training session with Prevention Services.

 Prevention Services staff facilitate in-person training for chapter members – typically Fridays afternoons sessions for eight chapters a semester.
-A Chapter must have 50% participation to receive full credit on their Standards of Excellence report, however attendance is capped at 50 members.
-Larger chapters will have their own workshop, while smaller chapters may be combined.
+A Chapter must have 50% of members or up to a maximum of 50 people, whichever number is smaller, attend to receive full credit on their Standards of Excellence report.

 Active chapter members (including new members) will access the online course through by Prevent.Zone.
 Members will have 30 days from enrollment to complete the online course.
 Members are welcome to complete any additional course, including Drug Awareness, but need to complete Decisions | Level 2 to help the chapter meet the minimum participation goal.
 No less than 75% of members must complete the online course in order to receive full credit in the Standards of Excellence program.